intel/intel-extension-for-pytorch/_sources/tutorials/features/graph_optimization.md.txt

     # Print the graph
     print(model.graph_for(x))
 ```
 If the model owner does not invoke the `torch.jit.freeze`, the `BatchNormalization` still exists on the graph.
 Otheriwse, the `BatchNormalization` will be folded on the graph to save the compuation and then improve the performance.
-Please refer to the https://en.wikipedia.org/wiki/Constant_folding for more details.
+Please refer to the [Constant Folding Wikipedia page](https://en.wikipedia.org/wiki/Constant_folding) for more details.

 ## Ease-of-use graph optimization API